PrestaShop/ps_qualityassurance/README.md

 If you want to install it into your shop by using standard module upload process, you need to build a ZIP archive.

 Install npm and composer dependencies, then build the JavaScript assets for production.
+Then remove the unnecessary folders:
+- `node_modules`
+- `tests`
+- `_dev`
+- `.github`
+- `.git`

-Then remove the unnecessary Javascript node_modules from the root folder, and build a ZIP archive from the folder.
+Finally build a ZIP archive from the folder.

 ## Contributing